How Accurate Are AI Detectors in 2026? The Honest Answer

 Multiple published studies and third-party reviews paint a consistent picture, even if the exact numbers vary by study:

-The "99% accuracy" claims from vendors typically apply only to unedited AI text — which is increasingly rare as students learn to revise their AI output.
+The "99% accuracy" claims from vendors typically apply only to unedited AI text, which is increasingly rare as students learn to revise their AI output.
+We have side by side comparisons of every major detector at /compare covering pricing, methodology and known weaknesses.

 Why can't any AI detector be 100% accurate?